Memorial Day 2018

 US Freedom Pavilion: The Boeing Center

-To commemorate Memorial Day, the Museum hosts a ceremony featuring families of the fallen.3:00 p.m.–3:05 p.m.
+To commemorate Memorial Day, the Museum hosts a ceremony featuring families of the fallen and teen Preston Sharp, founder of Flags and Flowers for Vets.
+The ceremony will also be livestreamed for those unable to attend in person.3:00 p.m. – 3:05 p.m.
 National Moment of Silence US Freedom Pavilion: The Boeing Center

 Each year, the Museum joins the nation in a moment of silence for our fallen before ringing the Normandy Liberty Bell.